 Before packing up, make sure to take a thorough inventory.
 Determine which items need to be moved and what can be purged.
 Consider trimming your inventory for a short period of time or use suppliers’ excess space for temporary storage.
 Get all of that taken care of before your move, then create an inventory map of where everything will go in your new warehouse.

 6. Think About Code Compliance

 You’ll want all your permits, paperwork and safety equipment up to code for your new facility.
 Do you need a high pile permit engineer to double check the spacing?
 Are you pulling a permit on the office improvements and are the lights Title 24 compliant?
 Think about these things before signing a lease so that you can hit the ground running.

 Not only will you want to communicate clearly with your staff, but you’ll want to communicate clearly with your supply chain.
 Everyone should have your new address and a start date for when shipments should arrive at the new warehouse.

 Based on the rising industrial rents, we can anticipate that many warehouse occupiers may need to look for a new space.
 This may mean moving to a less costly area or seeking out a smaller footprint in your current location.
 Either way, moving your facility is a big undertaking.
 By following the tips above, you can make sure that your move goes as seamlessly as possible.

-Mike Paleo is a vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Mike Paleo is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Mike at 1-844-662-6635 or email@example.com to learn more.